Chromium's callback<>, bind<> from scratch

 to understand how to use this trick.

-If we compile this Callback<void()> cb = Bind(&void_func);
+If we compile this Callback<void()> cb = Bind(&void_func);, In Bind, type

-deduce [R = void]
+deduce [R = void].

 2 Mission 2: Support void(*)(int)

-Let's support void int_func(int)
+Let's support void int_func(int).

 void int_func(int); Callback<void(int)> cb2 = Bind(&int_func); cb2.Run(1);